THE HAGIA SOPHIA GRAND MOSQUE

 Opening hours, Tickets

-Hagia Sophia is open to visitors every day, opening hours from 09:00 am to 7:30 pm in 2024.
+Hagia Sophia is open to visitors every day, opening hours from 09:00 a.m. to 7:30 p.m. in 2024.
 Visiting area of the mosque is closed to visitors between 12:30-14:30 due to Friday Prayers.
-Admission tickets can be purchased only from the ticket booth.
-There are no buy tickets online, Skip The Line or Museum Passes available for visiting the Hagia Sophia.
+Admission tickets can be purchased from the ticket booth and online (Skip-the-Line) through official seller DEM MUSEUMS with below link.
+There are no Museum Passes available for visiting the Hagia Sophia.

 Augmented reality interactive experience, available languages;